armadillica/flamenco/packages/flamenco-worker-python/README.md

 `/etc/systemd/system/flamenco-worker.service`, then run `systemctl daemon-reload`.

 After installation of this service, `systemctl {start,stop,status,restart} flamenco-worker` commands can be used to manage it.
+To ensure that the Flamenco Worker starts at system boot, use `systemctl enable flamenco-worker`.